Rum-running: History

 At first, there was much action on the seas, but after several months, the Coast Guard began reporting decreased smuggling activity.
 This was the start of the Bimini–Bahamas rum trade and the introduction of Bill McCoy.

 With the start of prohibition, Captain McCoy began bringing rum from Bimini and the rest of the Bahamas into south Florida through Government Cut.
 The Coast Guard soon caught up with him, so he began to bring the illegal goods to just outside U.S. territorial waters and let smaller boats and other captains, such as Habana Joe, take the risk of bringing it to shore.

 The rum-running business was very good, and McCoy soon bought a Gloucester knockabout schooner named Arethusa at auction and renamed her Tomoka.
 He installed a larger auxiliary, mounted a concealed machine gun on her deck, and refitted the fish pens below to accommodate as much contraband as she could hold.
 She became one of the most famous of the rum-runners, along with his two other ships hauling mostly Irish and Canadian whiskey as well as other fine liquors and wines to ports from Maine to Florida.

 In the days of rum running, it was common for captains to add water to the bottles to stretch their profits or to re-label it as better goods.
 Often, cheap sparkling wine would become French champagne or Italian Spumante; unbranded liquor became top-of-the-line name brands.
 McCoy became famous for never adding water to his booze and selling only top brands.
-Although the phrase appears in print in 1882, this is one of several folk etymologies for the origin of the term "The real McCoy".
+Although the phrase appears in print in 1882, this is one of several false etymologies for the origin of the term "The real McCoy".

 On November 15, 1923, McCoy and Tomoka encountered the U.S. Coast Guard Cutter Seneca just outside U.S. territorial waters.
 A boarding party attempted to board, but McCoy chased them off with the machine gun.
 Tomoka tried to run, but Seneca placed a shell just off her hull, and William McCoy surrendered his ship and cargo.